 After the emotional and physical impact of a breast cancer diagnosis, dealing with insurance can be overwhelming.
-The information in this section may help you understand your insurance options.
+The information in this section may help you understand insurance.

-The three types of insurance most important for people with breast cancer are:
+The types of insurance most important for people with breast cancer are:

 A health insurance policy is a legal agreement where an insurer gives coverage for some or most of your medical care costs for a certain price.